Serbia's richest man faces police questions over business deals

 “The first drafts of the strategy are completed and the draft law of the origins of property should be debated by end January or in early February at the latest,” he said.

-Serbian authorities were investigating 24 privatisation deals completed after former strongman Slobodan Milosevic was ousted in 2000, Vucic said.
+Serbian authorities were investigating 24 privatization deals completed after former strongman Slobodan Milosevic was ousted in 2000, Vucic said.

 In recent months, police have arrested more than a dozen prominent businessmen, including two ex-ministers from the former ruling Democratic Party, who have been charged with corruption, fraud and abuse of office.